Mrs Ann Backhaus1

 The Australian Population clock puts us at 25,273,121.
 This roughly equates to one person arriving to live in Australia every 57 seconds.
 When Australia hit its 25 million mark, the newest resident was likely to be “young, female and Chinese”.

-Are we as formal and informal HPC educators effectively and purposefully mentoring and teaching our increasingly diverse user base?
+Are we as formal and informal educators effectively and purposefully mentoring and teaching our increasingly diverse user base?
 Is the learning we provide meaningful, authentic, and usable to support learning generally and individually?
 Is the learning we create scalable and sustainable?
 Are there ways we can collaborate to provide “more for less”?

 This workshop explores two key themes:

 - How to make education relevant to a diverse population of learners

 - How to make educational materials that are re-usable, scalable, and sustainable

 This interactive BoF opens with short presentations by seasoned educators.
 Attendees participate in round table discussions on key aspects of relevancy, effective teaching and learning, and re-usable content in context of HPC education.
 Working in groups, participants share current practices and think laterally.
 Good practices act as a springboard to new and/or modified educational frameworks and practices.